 In the era of 3D printing, some have addressed this crisis through quickly built concrete buildings.
 While this method would create a secure dwelling, delivering the raw materials and bulky printer increases the cost significantly, reducing its feasibility.
 The Italian 3D printing company WASP may have solved this problem by developing an easily-transportable machine that can quickly create dwellings out of mud and natural fibers—materials already available where the houses will be built.
+Making houses out of mud is not anything new.
 The 3D printer that can build a house in 24 hours.
 Getty The University of Southern California is testing a giant 3D printer that could be used to build a whole house in under 24 hours.